Bette Midler Fast Facts

 1980 - Simon & Schuster publishes her first book, "A View from a Broad."

-February 25, 1981 - Wins the Grammy Award for Best Female Pop Performance, for "The Rose."
+February 25, 1981 - Wins the Grammy Award for Best Female Pop Performance, for her single, "The Rose."

 January 28, 1985 - Midler joins 45 other stars to record "We Are the World," USA for Africa's fund-raising single.